Wico Joysticks are now up for repair.

 - 1 – Wire strippers.
-Because you’re going to be playing with a at least 9 wires right away.
+Because you’re going to be playing with an at least 9 wires right away.

 - 1 – Cable boots – Otherwise known as “strain relief cords” – This makes the job look really professional.

-There is one problem that we have been unable to really fix good which is the joystick centering problem.
 This tends to happen if a Wico joystick was stored on its side for a number of years instead of standing tall on its base.
-Over time it warps the grommet the shaft sits upon loosing its memory as to where center is.
-It doesn’t overly affect game play as it’s still easy to handle.
+Over time it warps the base grommet losing its memory.
+It doesn’t overly affect gameplay as it’s still easy to handle.
 It just looks bad.
-We’ve tried Fedron and Citrus based roller rejuvinator to attempt to get the plastics flexible enough to remember again. but short of resting it on its side the other way for months we’re not entirely sure how to fix this issue.
+We’ve tried Fedron and Citrus based roller rejuvenation to attempt to get the plastics flexible enough to remember again.
+But basic attempts are unsuccessful.

 The electronics repair of the Wico joystick.